ao5357/turner-cookbook/_recipes/banana-split-dessert.md

 #cookTime: "1H"
 #totalTime: "1H15M"
 ingredients:
+  - "2 c. graham cracker crumbles"
+  - "⅓ c. sugar"
+  - "2 sticks butter or margarine"
+  - "2 eggs"
+  - "2 c. powdered sugar"
+  - "1 large can crushed pineapple, well-drained"
-  - "ingredient"
+  - "3 bananas, sliced"
+  - "cool whip, nuts, chocolate syrup, maraschino cherries to top"
 ---

-Banana Split Dessert
-From Mom Cz
-Ingredients
-2 c. graham cracker crumbles
-⅓ c. sugar
-2 sticks butter or margarine
-2 eggs
-2 c. powdered sugar
-1 large can crushed pineapple, well-drained
-3 bananas, sliced
-cool whip, nuts, chocolate syrup, maraschino cherries to top Steps
 Melt 1 stick of butter.
 Mix with the sugar and graham crackers, then press in a 9x13 pan.
 Beat eggs, 1 stick of butter, and the powdered sugar until fluffy (about five minutes).
 Spread over the crumble mixture in the pan.
 Spread the pineapple into the pan.
 Then add the bananas.